forgojs/forgo/README.md

 Forgo is a 4KB library that makes it super easy to create modern web apps using JSX (like React).

-Unlike React, there are very few framework specific patterns to learn.
+Unlike React, there are very few framework specific patterns and lingo to learn.
 Everything you already know about DOM APIs and JavaScript will easily carry over.

 - Use HTML DOM APIs for accessing elements
 - There are no synthetic events